Special Report: Myanmar declares war on opium

 Poppy eradication removes not just a cash crop but, for many hill-tribes, a medicine.
 The villagers of Kaw Mong Pyin, an isolated village in Eastern Shan State populated by ethnic Akha, regard opium as a life-saving traditional remedy.
 "We've used it since our ancestors' time," said Asan, 43, a poppy-grower who was raising 10 children and 20 oxen.

 Asan's village felt untouched by modernity.
-The women wore elaborate headdresses hung with colored beads and silver coins dating back to British colonial times.
+The women wore elaborate headdresses hung with coloured beads and silver coins dating back to British colonial times.
 Pigs slumbered beneath wooden houses with thatched roofs.

 But another pressing health issue is opium addiction, which is rife among hill-tribes such as the Akha.
 "Every time I go home I start smoking again," said Abo, 49, a long-time opium smoker being treated at a government clinic in the Shan town of Kengtung.
 "No poppies are grown in my village, but opium is very easy to buy."